akritijain06/akritijain06.github.io/_news/2_adobe.md

 ---

 Spent a fantastic 2 years at Adobe Research as a Research Associate!
-- Published papers and filed multiple patents for my work.
+<small>Published papers and filed multiple patents for my work</small>